prashanthsriram-s/google-search-from-terminal/README.md

 1. Run ```make uninstall``` from the directory to which you cloned, OR
 2. Remove the script from your path manually
   ```
-  rm ~/.local/bin/google # replace the path if you changed the path while installing
+  sudo rm ~bin/google # replace the path if you changed the path while installing
   ```